Tree independence number I. (Even hole, diamond, pyramid)-free graphs: Balanced separators and central bags

 \section{Balanced separators and central bags}

 In this section, we construct a useful central bag for graphs in $\mathcal{C}$ and prove that the central bag has a balanced separator of bounded $\cchi$.
 We note that, because of Lemma \ref{lemma:clique-cutsets-tc}, we often assume that the graphs we work with do not have clique cutsets.
-We also have the following simple characterisation of the neighbourhood of vertices in diamond-free graphs. \begin{lemma}[\cite{tw4}] Let $G$ be diamond-free and let $v \in V(G)$.
+We also have the following simple characterisation of the neighborhood of vertices in diamond-free graphs. \begin{lemma}[\cite{tw4}] Let $G$ be diamond-free and let $v \in V(G)$.
 Then, $N(v)$ is the union of disjoint and pairwise anticomplete cliques. \end{lemma}

 For $X \subseteq V(G)$, let $\Hub(X)$ denote the set of all vertices $x \in X$ for which there exists a wheel $(H, x)$ which is not a bug and with $H \subseteq X$.
 We will need several results from \cite{tw4} that we will now describe, introducing the relevant notation and terminology as necessary.
+Note that we will not explicitly use Lemmas~\ref{lemma:bounding-nbrhood-helper}~and~\ref{lemma:new-sepns-noncrossing} in this paper, but for completeness (and to give the reader some intuition of how the results that we do use explicitly were obtained), we include their statements.
 We start with a result showing that, under suitable conditions, the components of a central bag by a star cutset attach to the cutset in a controlled way:

 \begin{lemma}[\cite{tw4}] Let $G$ be a ($C_4$, theta, prism, even wheel, diamond)-free graph with no clique cutset and let $w:V(G) \to [0, 1]$ be a weight function on $G$ with $w(G) = 1$.
 Let $\S$ be a smooth collection of separations of $G$, let $\beta_\S$ be the central bag for $\S$, and let $w_\S$ be the inherited weight function on $\beta_\S$.
 Let $v \in \beta_\S$ and (by Lemma \ref{lemma:clique-nbrs}) let $N_{\beta_\S}(v) \setminus \Hub(\beta_\S) =K_1 \cup \cdots \cup K_t$, where $K_1, \hdots, K_t$ are disjoint, pairwise anticomplete cliques.
 Assume that $v$ is not a pyramid apex in $\beta_\S$.
 Let $D$ be a component of $\beta_\S \setminus N[v]$.
 Then, at most two of $K_1, \hdots, K_t$ have a neighbor in $D$. \end{lemma}